Air Force Aircraft Loadmaster 1A2X1

-The Air Force Job Specialty - Load Master - accomplishes loading and off loading aircraft functions and performs pre-flight and post-flight preparations of aircraft and aircraft systems.
-This job specialty computes weight and balance and other mission specific qualification duties.
-The Air Force Load Master provides for safety and comfort of passengers and troops, and security of cargo, mail, and baggage during flight and conducts cargo and personnel airdrops.
+The Air Force loadmaster (1A2X1) accomplishes loading and offloading aircraft functions and performs pre-flight and post-flight preparations of aircraft and aircraft systems.
+This job specialty computes weight and balance and other mission-specific qualification duties.
+The loadmaster provides for the safety and comfort of passengers and troops, and the security of cargo, mail, and baggage during flight.
+They will also conduct cargo and personnel airdrops.

-The Job Specialty 1A2X1 reviews aircraft weight and balance records and cargo manifest.
-They also determine quantity of cargo and passengers or troops to be loaded and proper placement in aircraft and computes load, cargo distribution, weight and balance, and determines the amount of weight to be placed in each compartment or at each station.
-The Load Master considers factors such as fuel load, aircraft structural limits, and emergency equipment required.
+The loadmaster reviews aircraft weight and balance records and cargo manifest.
+They also determine the quantity of cargo and passengers or troops loaded and proper placement in aircraft.
+They compute the load, cargo distribution, weight, and balance and determine the amount of weight to be placed in each compartment or at each station.
+The loadmaster considers factors such as fuel load, aircraft structural limits, and emergency equipment required.
 Here is a list of more of the duties and responsibilities:

 - Accomplishes initial pre-flight of aircraft according to flight manuals

-- Ensures cargo and passengers are loaded according to load distribution plan.
+- Ensures cargo and passengers are loaded according to the load distribution plan

 Comfort, Meals, and Emergencies

-The Load Master also is involved in general care of the crew and passengers from nutrition to general comfort and emergency procedures on long flights / missions.
+The loadmaster also is involved in the general care of the crew and passengers from nutrition to general comfort and emergency procedures on long flights and missions.
 Many of the duties are the following:

-- Ensures availability of fleet service equipment such as blankets and pillows.
+- Ensures the availability of fleet service equipment such as blankets and pillows.

 - Signs for and stows in-flight meals.

 - Briefs passengers and troops on the use of seat belts, facilities, and border clearance requirements.
 Dispenses meals and refreshments.